 Schnucks Markets logo

-This pilot program began in fall 2024 with one farm supplying multiple Schnucks locations across the St. Louis, Missouri, metropolitan region.
-Following its success, Schnucks has expanded the program in 2025 to include additional farmers and more store locations.
+The pilot program began in fall 2024, with one farm supplying multiple Schnucks locations across the St. Louis metro region.
+It has since expanded to include additional farmers and stores.

-Ozark Forest Mushroom – the original farm partner in this program – has played a key role in its success.
-Operating in the heart of St. Louis in the city’s Fox Park neighborhood, the farm specializes in a line of gourmet mushrooms and now supplies more than 13 Schnucks locations each week, year-round.
-Its proximity to Schnucks stores enables the farm to handle last-minute orders and efficient delivery.
+Ozark Forest Mushroom was the original partner in the program.
+Operating in St. Louis’ Fox Park neighborhood, it specializes in a line of gourmet mushrooms and now supplies more than 13 Schnucks locations each week, year-round.
+Its proximity to the stores enables the farm to handle last-minute orders and delivery.

 Foodshed.io is a logistics and marketing platform that helps major retailers source produce from local, independent farms in a way that protects quality and safety for consumers.

-This year, Schnucks expanded its “Hyper Local” program to its Evansville, Indiana, market, offering a variety of local produce items, including sweet corn from Family Tradition Farm, blackberries from Stoll’s Greenhouse and green bell peppers from Mayse Farm Market.
+This year, Schnucks expanded its “Hyper Local” program to its Evansville, Indiana, market, offering a variety of local produce, including sweet corn from Family Tradition Farm, blackberries from Stoll’s Greenhouse and bell peppers from Mayse Farm Market.

 “We’ve been serving the Evansville market for nearly 50 years,” said Stephen Rennels, division manager at Schnucks.
 “It was our pleasure to connect our customers to farms they know and love – and expect to expand further as the next summer approaches.”